karthik-sr-bankopen/tailwind/README.md

 ### 📌 Tip:
 Use GitHub Issues or Projects to manage your progress, and commit your learning as part of a public repo or dev portfolio!

+---

+## 💡 Tips for Tracking

+- Use [ ] and [x] to check things off as you go
+- Link project repos under each level as you complete them
+- Share your journey in public!
+(Twitter, GitHub, dev.to)

+---